chrisvoncsefalvay/ebov-dash/README.md

 1. Run `$(aws ecr get-login --no-include-email --region eu-central-1)` to authenticate your shell.

-2. Build the image using `docker build -t agco-dash .`.
+2. Build the image using `docker build -t ebov-dash .`.

-3. Tag the image using `docker tag agco-dash:latest <your account id>.dkr.ecr.<your AWS region>.amazonaws.com/ebov-dash:latest`.
+3. Tag the image using `docker tag ebov-dash:latest <your account id>.dkr.ecr.<your AWS region>.amazonaws.com/ebov-dash:latest`.

 4. Push the image to AWS ECR using `docker push <your account id>.dkr.ecr.<your AWS region>.amazonaws.com/ebov-dash:latest`.